Agriculture & Climate Change

 Greenhouse Gases and Carbon Sequestration.

-This can happen because instead of being cut down and removed, forest land is sometimes cleared by a process of controlled burning.
-During the process of burning, the flames and smoke from the burning trees release all of the carbon that has been stored inside the trees for all of the years that they’ve been growing.
+When forest land is cleared by controlled burning, the flames and smoke from the burning trees release all of the carbon back into the atmosphere that has been stored inside the trees for their entire lives.

 This smoke and carbon dioxide both pollutes the atmosphere, and damages the future health of our climate at the same time!

 Another of the ‘additional impacts’ resulting from modern-day agriculture is something that results directly from animal agriculture.

 Yes, trees are commonly removed to create pastureland for cattle to graze.

 But in addition to the deforestation that results from pastureland, the processes surrounding animal agriculture sector constitute a constellation of additional things that all work together to make animal agriculture a primary contributor of green house gas emissions.

 These processes include the production of feed crops for animals, (don’t forget the cultivation of soy as a feed crop is an important factor in deforestation), the manufacturing of fertilizer, as well as the shipment of meat, eggs, and milk, as well as the methane emissions resulting directly from the cows themselves from their bodily emissions,- (meaning farts and poop in large amounts!).

 The U.S. Environmental Protection Agency, as well as NASA, and The Food and Agriculture Organization of the United Nations, all implicate animal agriculture as a major contributor of green house gas emissions.